sjgaughran/massprf-pipeline/README.md

 ## PMRF

 `PMRF` is a command-line tool that transforms variant data from a VCF file into protein-coding sequences for each individual (`PMRF seq`) or consensus sequences of polymorphic and divergent sites (`PMRF consensus`, `PMRF ancestor`).
 Briefly, the program:
-1. creates a CDS annotation database from a .gff file using [gffutils](https://pythonhosted.org/gffutils/)
+1. creates a CDS annotation database from a reference .fasta file and a .gff file using [gffutils](https://pythonhosted.org/gffutils/)
 2. iterates through every variant in the VCF file to identify variants that occur in annotated transcripts
 3. for each gene:
     - if `seq` is used, outputs one fasta file containing a list of sequences for every individual in the target species and one fasta file containing the sequence for the sister (divergent) species
-    - if `consensus` is used,
+    - if `consensus` is used, outputs consensus sequences as used in MASS-PRF.
+The polymorphism consensus sequence (*\*\_pol.txt*) captures polymorphism data in the target species ('R': replacement/non-synonymous polymorphism; 'S': silent/synonymous polymorphism; '\*': invariant site).
+The divergence consensus sequence captures fixed differences between the target and divergent species ('R': replacement/non-synonymous divergent site; 'S': silent/synonymous divergent site; '\*': invariant site).

-When the consensus options are used, the output sequences
+    - if `ancestor` is used, output a polymorphism consensus sequence (*\*\_pol.txt*), an ancestral sequence reconstruction (*\*\_anc.fasta*), and a divergence consensus sequence of fixed differences between the target species and the reconstructed ancestral sequence (*\*\_anc_con.txt*).
+The ancestral sequence reconstruction is done through simple parsimony by specifying an outgroup ('ancestral') species to both the target and sister species.

 ### Requirements
 - Python 3.6